-AgCountry CFG: We are the majority owner and facilitator of the AgCountry CFG, formerly FCS Commercial Finance Group, alliance with certain other associations in the AgriBank District to better meet the financial needs of agricultural producers and agribusiness operations.
-AgCountry CFG is directed by representatives from participating associations.
-The income, expense, and credit risks are allocated based on each association's participation interest in AgCountry CFG loans and leases.
-Each association determines its commitment for new loan and lease opportunities based on its capacity and preferences.
-We had \$1.7 billion, \$1.6 billion, and \$1.1 billion of AgCountry CFG loan and lease volume at December 31, 2018, 2017, and 2016, respectively.
-We also had \$859.5 million of available commitment on AgCountry CFG loans at December 31, 2018.
+AgCountry CFG: We are the facilitating Association for AgCountry CFG, an alliance with certain other Associations in the AgriBank District to better meet the financial needs of agricultural producers and agribusiness operations.
+AgCountry CFG is directed by representatives from participating Associations.
+The income, expense, and credit risks are allocated based on each Association's participation interest of the AgCountry CFG volume.
+Each Association determines its commitment for new volume opportunities based on its capacity and preferences.
+We had \$2.0 billion, \$1.7 billion, and \$1.6 billion of AgCountry CFG volume at December 31, 2019, 2018, and 2017, respectively.
+We also had \$869.0 million of available commitment on AgCountry CFG loans at December 31, 2019.

-As the facilitating association for AgCountry CFG, we assess the other owners a facilitation fee for various support functions.
+As the facilitating Association for AgCountry CFG, we assess the other owners a facilitation fee for various support functions.
 This includes human resources, accounting, payroll, reporting, and other finance functions.
-We also serve as the primary originating association for AgCountry CFG participation purchases and sales
+We also serve as the primary originating Association for AgCountry CFG participation purchases and sales.